collapsed-stacks/startups/questions/3565/what-to-do-about-job-posting-for-job-niche-site.md

 - posted by: [jamauss](https://stackexchange.com/users/48435/jamauss) on 2015-03-01
 - score: 5

-<p>I have one idea:</p>
+I have one idea:

-<p>When a job gets submitted - check the text of the job for an identical match and if an identical match is found, prompt the user to ask if they would like to "bump" the identical match you found to being "new" again rather than re-submitting the same job.</p>
+When a job gets submitted - check the text of the job for an identical match and if an identical match is found, prompt the user to ask if they would like to "bump" the identical match you found to being "new" again rather than re-submitting the same job.

 ## Answer 3567